 - I Don’t Want a Career Anymore.
 What Should I Do Now?

 Unfortunately, I can’t tell my readers what to do.
-That’s a personal decision they must make for themselves.
-Instead, I share details about my situation and some guidance that might help.
+The stay-at-home decision is one everyone must make for themselves, but hearing personal stories can help.
+When someone reaches out to me, I share details about my journey.

 Becoming a Stay At Home Mom

 I begin each response with my stay-at-home mom story.

 Deciding to become a stay-at-home mom isn’t an easy choice.
 Before my son was born, my job was my life.
 I worked as a software engineer, and by all accounts, I was an overachiever who quickly climbed the ladder of success.

 If life went according to plan, I might still be working, but instead, my career took an unexpected turn of events.
 In 2011, just two weeks after announcing my pregnancy, I was laid off.
 My entire team was cut, along with two hundred other employees in my department.